junxit/us-congress-bills-112/metadata.md

 - 2011-12-01 — Placed on the Union Calendar, Calendar No. 207.
 - 2011-12-01 — Reported by the Committee on Natural Resources.
 H. Rept.
 112-307.
 - 2011-12-01 — Reported by the Committee on Natural Resources.
 H. Rept.
 112-307.
+- 2012-09-19 — Considered under suspension of the rules. (consideration: CR H6075-6076)
+- 2012-09-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1461.
+- 2012-09-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-09-19 — Mr. Bishop (UT) moved to suspend the rules and pass the bill, as amended.
+- 2012-09-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6075)
+- 2012-09-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6075)